KaiMikkelsen/GuitarTracker/README.md

 ## Problems I have faced:

-- STM32 Board not recognized as USB Device
+- STM32 Board not recognized as USB Device.

 Solution: Had to use a different cable, (the one for my wireless beats headphones)

 - Serial communication not working